UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 Instead of sampling from the pixel space, the Latent Diffusion Model samples from the latent space of a powerful pretrained autoencoder [2].
 The autoencoder is universal, and is trained only once in order to apply multiple LDM trainings.
 The autoencoder is trained by combination of a perceptual loss and a patch-based adversarial objective [2] such that the reconstruction are confined to the image manifold and avoids blurriness if solely relying on pixel space losses.
 More formally, the

-### Training
+### Training Latent Diffusion Model

 [TODO]

-### Image Captioning with Transformers
+## Image Captioning with Transformers

 To caption an image, we can use a encoder-decoder architecture.
 To do so, we use a pre-trained Transformer-based vision model as encoder and  a pre-trained language model as decoder.
 The encoder produces an embedding of the image, which can be used by the decoder to generate a caption.

 ## Experimentation: Approaching Realistic Image to Monet-style Painting

-We are using two methods to translate realistic images to Monet-style paintings: Cycle-GAN and our own proposed method using Image Captioning and Stable Diffusion.
+We are using two methods to translate realistic images to Monet-style paintings: CycleGAN and our own proposed method using Image Captioning and Stable Diffusion.

-### Cycle-GAN
+### Running CycleGAN

-We followed the instruction from th github repository of [Cycle-GAN paper](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix?tab=readme-ov-file) and focused on the Monet dataset in particular.
+We followed the instruction from th github repository of [CycleGAN paper](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix?tab=readme-ov-file) and focused on the Monet dataset in particular.
 We found that the training process was very slow and the results after 100 epochs were not good.
 We expected this to be due to the difficulty of training GAN models and the complexity of the Monet dataset.
 Then we downloaded the pretained model fro the authors and tested on test dataset.

 ```bash
 # clone the repository